 Blocked cameras cannot see or record potential security threats, leaving your business at risk.
 You should regularly check and maintain your cameras’ fields of view.
 Look for obstruction by elements such as, branches, flags, spider webs, and dirt.

-TIP 5: Keep criminals away from your property with regular voice talk-down audio testing
+Tip 5: Keep criminals away from your property with regular voice talk-down audio testing

 Why is it important?